mnmateev/Phishing-Orchestration/README.md

 # Phishing-Orchestration
 SDP Project

-This requires jsonpickle and requests to run. this plugin can be installed with the command:
+This requires several libraries to work.
+They can be installed with the following commands:
 >pip install jsonpickle
 >pip install requests